Testing Many Restrictions Under Heteroskedasticity: Introduction

 The LO test has exact asymptotic size when the regression design has full rank after leaving any combination of three observations out of the sample.
-This condition is, in general, satisfied in models with many continuous regressors and only a few discrete ones.
-However, the condition may fail when many discretely valued regressors are included, as occurs for models with one or more fixed (or group) effects.
-To handle such cases, our proposed test uses estimators for the products of individual error variances that are intentionally biased upward when the unbiased leave-three-out estimator fails to exist.
-This construction ensures validity in large samples but can potentially be slightly conservative when many of the leave-three-out estimators do not exist.
+This condition is satisfied in models with many continuous regressors and only a few discrete ones.
+However, the condition can fail when many discretely valued regressors are included, as occurs for models with {fixed individual or group effects.} { With group effects, {in particular,} leave-three-out {may not exist} when group sizes are two or three.} To handle such cases, the proposed test uses estimators for the products of individual error variances that are intentionally biased upward when the unbiased leave-three-out estimators do not exist.
+This construction ensures {large sample validity} but can potentially {lead to a slightly conservative test} when {a large fraction} of the leave-three-out estimators do not exist.

-Using a combination of theoretical arguments and simulations, \cite{huber1973robust} and \cite{berndt1977conflict} highlight the importance of allowing the number of regressors and potentially the number of tested restrictions to increase with sample size when studying asymptotic properties of inference procedures.
-The latter specifically documents conflicts among classical tests when the number of tested restrictions is somewhat large.
-Despite these early cautionary tales, most inference procedures that allow for proportionality between the number of regressors, sample size, and potentially the number of restrictions, are of a more recent vintage.
-Here, we survey the ones most relevant to the current paper and refer to \cite{anatolyev2019survey} for a more extensive review of the literature.\footnote{In analysis of variance contexts, which are special cases of linear regression, \cite{akritas2004anova} and \cite{zhou2017hidim} propose heteroskedasticity robust tests for equality of means that are, however, specific to their models.
+Using both theoretical arguments and simulations, \cite{huber1973robust} and \cite{berndt1977conflict} have highlighted the importance of allowing the number of regressors and potentially the number of tested restrictions to increase with sample size when studying asymptotic properties of inference procedures. {The latter paper specifically documents cases where asymptotically equivalent classical tests yield opposite outcomes when the number of tested restrictions is somewhat large.} Despite these early cautionary tales, most inference procedures that allow for proportionality between the number of regressors, sample size, and potentially the number of restrictions, are of a more recent vintage.
+Here, we survey the ones most relevant to the current paper and refer to \cite{anatolyev2019survey} for a more extensive review of the literature.\looseness=-1\footnote{In analysis of variance contexts, which are special cases of linear regression, \cite{akritas2004anova} and \cite{zhou2017hidim} propose heteroskedasticity robust tests for equality of means that are, however, specific to their models.
 An expanding literature considers (outlier) robust estimation of linear high-dimensional regressions \citep[e.g., ][]{elkaroui2013hidim} but does not provide valid tests of many restrictions.}